drewelewis/ai-evaluating-indexing-strategies/docs/13-custom-analyzers.md

 # Custom Analyzers

 Complete guide to building custom text analyzers in Azure AI Search for specialized tokenization, filtering, and normalization.
+This document provides comprehensive coverage of analyzer architecture, component selection, domain-specific configurations, testing strategies, and production best practices for achieving optimal text processing and search relevance.

 ## 📋 Table of Contents
 - [Overview](#overview)